SportBeep.com

 Kishane Thompson scores an impressive 100m win at the Silesia Diamond League. ©AFP

-Chorzów (Poland) (AFP) – Kishane Thompson eclipsed Olympic 100m champion Noah Lyles at the Silesia Diamond League meet on Saturday, and Keely Hodgkinson made an impressive comeback over 800m a year since winning gold at the Paris Games.
-A host of world and Olympic champions, headlined by the likes of Karsten Warholm — with an incredible performance in the 400m hurdles — Armand ‘Mondo’ Duplantis, Faith Kipyegon, and Femke Bol, shone in hot and humid conditions in front of more than 40,000 fans in the Polish city of Chorzow.
+Chorzów (Poland) (AFP) – Kishane Thompson eclipsed Olympic 100m champion Noah Lyles at the Silesia Diamond League meet on Saturday, and Keely Hodgkinson made an impressive comeback over 800m, a year since winning gold at the Paris Games.
+A host of world and Olympic champions headlined the event, including Karsten Warholm, who delivered an incredible performance in the 400m hurdles, alongside Armand ‘Mondo’ Duplantis, Faith Kipyegon, and Femke Bol.
+They all shone in the hot and humid conditions in front of more than 40,000 fans in the Polish city of Chorzów.

-In their first meeting since Lyles won Olympic gold by just five-thousandths of a second in Paris last year, Thompson made an electric start and led from gun to tape for victory in 9.87 sec.
+In their first meeting since Lyles won Olympic gold by just five-thousandths of a second in Paris last year, Thompson made an electric start and led from gun to tape for victory in 9.87 seconds.
 “My job is to get the job done,” said Thompson.
 “I enjoyed competition against Noah today… nobody is perfect, but I am working on improving my strengths and improving on my weaknesses.
 Paris last year was a big learning factor.
 I learned it is me against myself.”
-Lyles had to be content with second in 9.90 sec as the athletes fine-tune preparations for the September 13-21 world championships in Tokyo.
+Lyles had to be content with second place in 9.90 seconds as the athletes fine-tune their preparations for the world championships in Tokyo from September 13-21.
 “It makes me really excited for not only today, but also for next week and Tokyo,” the American said.
 “The more I run, the better I am getting.
 I get more excited each day and it is working.
 I need to keep competing.”

 Related news